 7. Recover Chairs/Barstools

 I found the perfect fabric at Hobby Lobby for $6.99 per yard.
-I only needed a little over a yard of fabric but bought extra because of course I didn’t measure before I left the house.
+I only needed a little over a yard of fabric but bought extra because of course, I didn’t measure before I left the house.
 It took me less than 2 hours to cover all 4 barstools.
 If you need help, here is a quick Youtube tutorial.
 Update: I recovered the barstools with new fabric from Hobby Lobby a few days ago.
 The new fabric goes much better with my updated family room.

-When choosing your fabric, take into consideration how often the chairs get used and who will be using them.
-I did not purchase expensive upholstery fabric.
-My barstools get used quite often by adults.
-To protect the fabric I use Scotchgard Fabric and Upholstery Protector.
+When choosing your fabric, take into consideration how often the chairs/barstools get used and who will be using them.

 I guess my house wasn’t the only thing that received a freshening up!
 Time to let my mind wander and get some new insights.
 What will you be doing this summer to freshen up your home?
 Do you have any tips that I didn’t include?